10dollars/tendollars.github.io.raw/_posts/2014-05-20-andre-torrez.md

 Huh, I think I am suddenly getting very self-conscious about this interview.
 The truth is I don’t think about this stuff.
 I like talking about ideas and sharing ideas with people and I don’t really think about the future that much.
 I built Dropcash and Dropload because I needed them and other people needed them and I didn’t think about pursuing them further because they did what I needed them to do and people seemed to think so too.

 I guess what I am saying is I like to see projects as something to complete.
 Like making a crescent wrench.
-At some point it’s a crescent wrench and any new features and doohickeys is just going to make it a more expensive crescent wrench but not necessarily a better crescent wrench.
+At some point it’s a crescent wrench and any new features and doohickeys are just going to make it a more expensive crescent wrench but not necessarily a better crescent wrench.

 I brush my teeth with the most boring looking toothbrush in the world.
 It’s made by GUM and has a flat handle and some soft bristles at one end.
 That’s what I want to build: boring-ass toothbrushes that help people do what they need or want to do.